marinskiy/HackerrankPractice/README.md

 <p align="center"><a href="https://www.hackerrank.com/marinskiy"><img src="https://i0.wp.com/gradsingames.com/wp-content/uploads/2016/05/856771_668224053197841_1943699009_o.png" ></a></p>

 # Solutions to Hackerrank practice problems
-This is a repository contains 43 solutions to Hackerrank practice problems with Python and Oracle SQL.
+This repository contains 44 solutions to Hackerrank practice problems with Python and Oracle SQL.

 Updated daily :) If you liked it please press a star.